Have you come across a “process system isn’t responding” error leaving an unresponsive screen on your Android phone?

 Make sure you do it carefully and once when you have removed the SD card, just Restart your Android device.

-Now, if you see that there is nor more issue, then it is sure the problem was with your SD card.
+Now, if you see that there is no more issue, then it is sure the problem was with your SD card.
 If you want you can keep the SD card and delete every data and then put it back in your phone and try it once.

 Solution 4.
-Wipe the cache partition
+Wipe the Cache Partition

 This is an easy option to opt for before trying out big measures to counter the problem.
 Here you have to wipe the cache partition and check if it turns to work out.